Required

 In addition, an Arlington County domestic violence lawyer can communicate directly with the prosecutor’s office and provide negotiation on your behalf.
 In many instances, a skilled attorney may be able to convince the prosecutor to not file charges, or have filed charges dropped or reduced.
 This attorney will be your legal representative at all necessary pre-trial hearings/motions and will represent you during the trial.

-Arlington County domestic violence attorney Donna Murphy is just such an attorney and he can put his extensive experience to work to defend you against your charge.
+Our Arlington County domestic violence attorneys can put their extensive experience to work to defend you against your charge.
 Call today for a free consultation and start exploring the options open to you for your defense.